woaibin/dnspy-llm/llm-chat-feature-logic.md

 # LLM Chat Feature Logic Overview (dnSpy Integration)

-This document summarizes how the LLM chat system in this repository works, from menu entry to search over the analyzed project model.
+This document summarizes how the LLM chat system in this repository works, from menu entry to search over the analyzed project model and navigation back into dnSpy.

 ## Entry Points & UI Flow